Jason017/Undefeatable-AI-Tic-Tac-Toe/README.md

 }
 ```

-- Using a dictionary to store a gameboard and count the winning format.
+- Using a dictionary to store the data of the gameboard and count the winning format.
 - Global variable `playerTurn` and `cpuTurn` to determine who's playing and who's winning the game eventually.

 # Tic Tac Toe 2.0